 Wright's A Short History of Progress (2004) also argues for the primacy of environmental variables, but shifts the focus away from differential rates of development.
 Wright states that what is truly surprising is the similarity among developmental paths in areas isolated from one another (2004, 50).
 In both Europe and the Americas, we see a movement from illiterate, egalitarian hunter-gatherer societies to complex and hierarchical agriculturally-based ones.
 At the time of their confrontation, the worlds of the Spanish and the Aztecs were more alike than they were different.
 Wright takes the similarity as strong evidence that universal environmental features and human needs drive development (51).

 The trajectory from simplicity to complexity appears linear.
 But Wright and Diamond argue that appearances are misleading.
 Looking closely at human history, we see many instances of collapse.
 Understanding the cause of circumscribed collapses in the past will foster healthy skepticism about where the human race as a whole is headed.
 Wright looks at failed societies such as the kingdom of Ur, Ancient Maya and Rome, and Easter Island.
 Diamond's second book, Collapse (2005), considers some of the same failures.
 Failures occur when societies enter a progress trap (Wright 2004, 5).
 A progress trap is a practice that drives environmentally unsustainable growth and is difficult to halt once it is in motion.
-Although the concept is Wright's, Diamond studies essentially the same phenomenon and traces the process in greater detail than Wright does.
+Although this definition of the term ‘progress trap’ is due to Wright, Diamond studies essentially the same phenomenon and traces the process in greater detail than Wright does.

 Assume the growth of a society is determined by its ability to exploit the natural resources that it possesses.
 Assume that it will exploit them to its full potential.
 As the society grows, its ability to exploit its environment increases, which in turn causes it to develop further.
 Growth is not constant but accelerating.
 The society grows exactly up to the point at which its resources are depleted.
 At that moment, the rate of development and the level of development are at a maximum.
 Immediately afterwards, with the material foundation of society gone, a dramatic collapse occurs.
 Not only does past growth not mean future growth, the trajectory is virtually discontinuous at the moment of collapse.